Joseph W. Chinn: Career

 Like many in his family, Chinn began a private legal practice, initially near home in Warsaw.
 However, after one year, he won election as Commonwealth’s Attorney for Richmond County, then continued to win re-election and so served as the county's prosecutor for twenty-four years.

 Chinn resigned in 1915 to accept the position of judge of the Twelfth Judicial Circuit of Virginia.
 The Special Court of Appeals was formed in 1924 and, in 1925, Judge Chinn became a member of that court.
 He remained on that court until it was dissolved three years later.
 He also served as Commissioner of Fisheries in 1930–1931.

 Governor John Garland Pollard appointed Judge Chinn to the remainder of the term of Justice Robert R. Prentis, so on December 3, 1931, he joined the Supreme Court of Appeals of Virginia.
 The Virginia General Assembly elected him to a full 12-year term on February 2, 1934, but he died in office.

-A lifelong Democrat, Chinn also served for many years on the vestry of St. Johns Episcopal Church in Warsaw, where he served would be buried.
+A lifelong Democrat, Chinn also served for many years on the vestry of St. John's Episcopal Church in Warsaw, where he served would be buried.
 He also served on the board of directors of the first bank in Warsaw, the Mumford Bank, and on the board of the Northern Neck Telephone and Telegraph.
 Chinn was also the first president and a director of the Northern Neck State Bank in Warsaw, and served as school superintendent for Richmond County, as well as on the board of directors at University of Virginia.

 Personal life

-Judge Chinn married Sarah Fairfax Douglas at St. Johns Episcopal Church in Warsaw on December 14, 1899.
+Judge Chinn married Sarah Fairfax Douglas at St. John's Episcopal Church in Warsaw on December 14, 1899.
 They had five children, Betty Landon (April 22, 1903), Joseph William (June 4, 1904), Sarah Fairfax (September 30, 1905), Austin Brockenbrough (May 8, 1908) and Mary Douglas (October 1, 1910).

 Death and legacy

 Judge Chinn died in Battle Creek, Michigan, where he had gone for treatment for his emphysema, on August 16, 1936.
-He is buried in Warsaw in the churchyard of St. Johns Episcopal Church.
+He is buried in Warsaw in the churchyard of St. John's Episcopal Church.